How to address 911 hangups in your center

 How Prepared Live helped one county address 911 hangups

-Prepared Live launched in Nye County in August of 2021.
+Prepared Live launched in this agency in August of 2021.
 For this case study, we collected and analyzed data from a three month period in 2021 (pre-Prepared Live) and the same period of 2022 (using Prepared Live).

 Across this three month time span in 2021 and 2022, the county received nearly 1,000 hangup calls per three months.
 In 2021, their dispatchers were forced to send first responders to investigate 75% of these calls, costing an average of 56 minutes per call.